yedino/galaxy42/README.md

   * Mac OS X users:
     * Gitian for Mac OS X - produces deterministic binary.
     * Gitian for Mac OS X - now generates the .dmg installer [in rc4].
-    * Gitian for Mac OS X - now the resulting .dmg is deterministic [in rc6].
+    * Gitian for Mac OS X - now the resulting .dmg is *almost* deterministic [in rc7] (only top-level xar is not tested, cpio should be ok).
 * Misc:
   * Precompiled headers (with Cotire for CMake) for build speed (tested on Linux, MSVC).
   * Using Jenkins to help with QA of Gitian.